DiegoSalas27/BookStore-Web-App/README.md

 # BookStore-Web-App

-This is a web application maded using Angular as front-end framework, Spring Boot as backend and Redis as the DBMS to back HttpSessions.
+This is a web application made using Angular as front-end framework, Spring Boot as backend and Redis as the DBMS to back HttpSessions.

 how to deploy the web site: